cobyw/JobTracker/Documents/JobTrackerDoc.md

 If you see any deadline/feature/risks with how this might integrate with another system etc. Ex: This may break the way that previous textures were imported so it would be good to check for that.

 - Ambitious

+## Next Steps
+This program is pretty barebones.
+The following features could be good next steps.

+- Filtering based on Job Status, Company, and/or Job Title
+- Sorting based on Job Status, Company, and/or Job Title
+- Allowing areas to gain focus without having to double click
+- Unique Job IDs
+- Searching
+- Add a clear date button to each date box